Tubbz-alt/zerorm/README.md

 0RM (or ZeroRM)
 ======
-This is the first library I've made publicly available.
-I'm sure there's plenty of things I'm doing stupidly.
-Feel free to submit pull requests.

 You should use this if you don't want to use an ORM, but you do want some semblance of DRY.
 It's also useful for mapping Abstract Syntax Trees to SQL Expressions.
+You want something that's *type safer* for dynamically generating SQL.

+I'm sure there's plenty of things I'm doing stupidly in this.
+Feel free to submit pull requests.

 # Why?

-1. I work in High Energy Physics, and research budgets are limited
-  - we can't buy a new database when queries on 100m rows go slow
+1. Budgets are limited, you can't buy a new database when queries on 100m rows go slow
-  - so I want to be able to fine tune SQL
+  - Sometimes you need to hand-tweak that SQL
+  - Remember that time the RDBMS optimizer had a brain fart, and nobody told the ORM?
-2. I want to easily parse external Abstract Syntax Trees to SQL expressions easily
+2. You maybe to easily parse external Abstract Syntax Trees to SQL expressions easily
-  - and dynamically create complex, type-safe SQL expressions
+  - and maybe create complex, type-safer SQL expressions
-3. I like
+3. You like
+  - SQL and Java
-  - SQL
+    - but hate seeing super long SQL strings in code
-    - but sometimes it's real nice to be able to parameterize it
+    - and think it would be nice to be able to parameterize parts of it
+    - Sometimes like defining things on the fly
+      - `new Select( $("name") ).from( $("animal") ).where( $("name").eq( param ) );`
   - Readable code
-    - but there's still a lot of boilerplate, sorry about that.
+    - there's still a lot of boilerplate, sorry about that.
-  - Easily extendable code (hopefully this works out well...)
+  - Extendable code (hopefully this works out well...)
 4. I don't like:
   - ORMs all that much
   - `stmt.setLong(1, 1234L)`, `stmt.setXXX(2, something)`, etc...
+    - You've got your own custom mappers anyhow.
   - huge jars
   - lots of dependencies
   - complicated code, classes over 600 lines, tons of classes

-It's mostly type-safe.
-The most dangerous class to use is `Sql`, because it's largely intended for throwing raw strings into your statements.
+It's mostly type-safer.
+The most dangerous class to use is `Sql`, because it's largely intended for throwing raw strings into your statements. `$( colName )` is also unsafe in the sense that whatever `colName` is will be thrown out directly to SQL.
+However, $$( colName ) is a bit safer because it creates the identifier wrapped in double quotes (ANSI_QUOTES mode in MySQL), at the expense of requiring the case be completely correct in most cases.

 This code has been inspired by (in desecending order of inspiration)